DAHOTOYIII/se-output/siem/README.md

 # Security Ingestion

 ## Summary
-Using one of the famous opensource SIEM/XDR solution called Wazuh we can now take care of SIEM and XDR at the same time.
-Wazuh is perfect for organization who are starting to shift left on their security without spending a large cost to implement SIEM and XDR.
+Using one of the famous open-source SIEM/XDR solutions called Wazuh, we can now take care of SIEM and XDR at the same time.
+Wazuh is perfect for organizations that are starting to shift left on their security without spending a large amount to implement SIEM and XDR.

 # Simple SIEM Architecture
 ![Alt Text](../assets/wazuh_arch.png)